By Mabel Wong, SVP, Head of Model Risk Operations Assurance and Management, Citizens Bank.

 Mabel, can you please tell the Risk Insights readers a little bit about yourself, your experiences and what your current professional focus is?

 I’ve been with Citizens for 32 years and accumulated a wide range of institutional knowledge and connections in a management capacity across areas of model risk, retail, commercial, portfolio management.
 I joined the risk organization 6 years ago and recently assumed the role of the Head of Model Risk Governance.

 Since 2014, I’ve been actively involved in the model risk management group, in applying and implementing the framework for model risk to meet the OCC’s and Federal Reserve’s 2011-12 supervisory guidance on model risk management.
 I’ve led a number of large validation initiatives supporting the Bank’s CCAR and DFAST model validation efforts.
 I’ve built processes and tracking tools to enable effective resource management and a review and challenge framework for model validation.

-At the Stress Testing USA: CCAR & DFAST Congress, you will be speaking on your insight regarding executing an effective review and challenges framework for stress testing validation.
+At the Stress Testing USA: CCAR & DFAST Congress, you spoke on your insight regarding executing an effective review and challenges framework for stress testing validation.
 Why do you believe this is a key talking point and what do you think are the crucial things to consider?

 Effective review and challenge is a guiding principle for managing model risk.
 This theme is omnipresent in every stage and turn of testing and validating models for its suitability for use.
 While we all conduct due diligence in developing and vetting the approach and outcomes before applying the models to our forecasts, effective documentation and transparency is as crucial as the the quality of the models.There needs to be back up for rationale to be repeatable, defensible and a basis to springboard to future enhancements.